jbqueru/yast3/NOTES.md

 approach would be to make the core thread block on a display interrupt, and possibly throttle itself down to make sure that it leaves enough time for the background thread.

+## Aug 04 2025

+### Game logic in stages

+It's becoming quite clear that the game logic has several stages, which translate between different data structures.

+1. Upstream is the input queue.
+2. Then is the game state.
+3. Then is the display state for each framebuffer.
+4. And the actual framebuffers are at the very end.

+That creates 3 stages of processing:

+1. Process inputs to update the game state.
+2. Generate the display state from the game state.
+3. Render the framebuffer from the game state.

+Stage 3 is most likely the most expensive, and, in order to optimize it, it works incrementally from one frame to the next.
+In turn, that means that there need to be two display states for the framebuffer being rendered into (one original and our target, in order to do incremental comparisons), plus one display state for each of the other framebuffers.